NeoGeographyToolkit/StereoPipeline/docs/examples/csm.rst

     --heights-from-dem-robust-threshold 0.1 \
     --auto-overlap-params "$dem 15"         \
     -o ba/run

+In retrospect, this mapprojection step may be not necessary, and one could run bundle adjustment with original images.

 Then ``parallel_stereo`` was run with mapprojected images, with the option ``--bundle-adjust-prefix ba/run``, to use the bundle-adjusted cameras::